 - Review the prerequisites for applying for a Bachelor of Science in Nursing.
-If you have completed these requirements by the time you would like to start at Emory, you should apply directly to the SON.
-If you have not completed these prerequisites, you should apply to Emory College.
+If you have completed these requirements by the time you would like to start at Emory, you should apply directly to the School of Nursing.
+If you have not completed these prerequisites, you should apply to Emory College of Arts and Sciences.

 What housing options are available to transfer students?